EricssonResearch/coap-pubsub-profile/draft-palombini-ace-coap-pubsub-profile.md

  The broker _may_ send this info to both pub and sub, and then the subscriber could just discard the AS it does not need (AS1).
 Or the sub could know what AS to contact from a different exchange.
 -->

-After retrieving the AS2 address, the Client sends an Authorization + Key Distribution Request, which is an Authorization Request merged with a Key Distribution Request, as described in {{I-D.palombini-ace-key-groupcomm}}, Sections 3.1 and 4.1.
+After retrieving the AS2 address, the Client sends an Authorization + Key Distribution Request, which is an Authorization Request merged with a Key Distribution Request, as described in {{I-D.ietf-ace-key-groupcomm}}, Sections 3.1 and 4.1.
 The reason for merging these two messages is that the AS2 is both the AS and the KDC, in this setting, so the Authorization Response and the Post Token message are not necessary.

 More specifically, the Client sends a POST request to the /token endpoint on AS2, that MUST contain in the payload (formatted as a CBOR map):

-- the following fields from the Authorization Request (Section 3.1 of {{I-D.palombini-ace-key-groupcomm}}):
+- the following fields from the Authorization Request (Section 3.1 of {{I-D.ietf-ace-key-groupcomm}}):
   * the grant type set to "client_credentials",
   * OPTIONALLY, if needed, other additional parameters such as "Client_id"
-- the following fields from the Key Distribution Request (Section 4.1 of {{I-D.palombini-ace-key-groupcomm}}):
+- the following fields from the Key Distribution Request (Section 4.1 of {{I-D.ietf-ace-key-groupcomm}}):
   * the client\_cred parameter containing the Client's public key, if the Client needs to directly send that to the AS2,
   * the scope parameter set to a CBOR array containing the broker's topic as first element and the string "publisher" for publishers and "subscriber" for subscribers as second element
   * the get_pub_keys parameter set to the empty array if the Client needs to retrieve the public keys of the other pubsub members